 A word about the sliced rib-eye.
 You will need to ask your butcher if he (or she) can shave some boneless rib-eye for you.
 Some (ok, many) butchers will look at you like you’re crazy.
 Just tell them you’re making Philly Cheesesteaks and they will usually understand.
 If not, maybe you should spend your money elsewhere.
 Just saying.
 Now, if you find a butcher who gets excited when you ask him or her how thinly he or she can shave some rib-eye, then you’ve found yourself a keeper!

-- 6 slices (approximately ⅓ pound) provolone cheese, each cut in half
+- 6 slices provolone cheese approximately 1/3 pound, each cut in half

 - Add oil to a large skillet over medium-high heat.
 When hot, add onions, mushrooms and bell peppers.
 Cook, stirring frequently, until caramelized (about 8 minutes).
 Add the garlic, salt, pepper and Worcestershire sauce and cook for another minute until garlic becomes fragrant and evenly distributed.
 Push mixture to one side of the skillet.